swannaiden/swannaiden.github.io/projects/project-17.md

 <br />

 However, we still need to find a method to flip our cartpole up.
 We will do this using a method called energy shaping.
 We know the potential energy of the system is maximized when the pendulum is on the top of the cart.
 Therefore if we can design a controller which adds to the energy of the system we can flip the pendulum up.
 Our controller also needs to add to the energy of theta rather than x.
-We want to flip the pendulum up, not accurate it to an infinitely high speed.
+We want to flip the pendulum up, not accelerate it to an infinitely high speed.
 Our controller thus has a dependance on the current angle.

 $$u(t) = k (U(x)-U(x_{des})) \dot{\theta} \cos{\theta}$$